What are pneumococcal vaccines?

 The vaccine is the best way to protect against pneumococcal infection, a serious and sometimes fatal disease.
 When you or your child get vaccinated, you help protect others as well.

 - Pneumococcal infection is caused by Streptococcus pneumoniae bacteria.

-- Permanent complications of the infection include brain damage and deafness.
+- Permanent complications of meningitis include brain damage and deafness.

-- About 1 in 4 people who get pneumococcal meningitis may die.
+- For every 4 children who get sick with pneumococcal meningitis, 1 may die.

 - Pneumococcal infection is spread from one person to another by coughing, sneezing, or close face-to-face contact.
 It can also be spread through saliva when people share food or drinks.
 Babies and children can become sick through sharing soothers, bottles or toys used by other children.